Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 • Wide local excision: The diseased lung and some surrounding healthy tissue is removed.

 • Pleurectomy and decortication: The covering of the lungs and chest are removed, as well as a part of the lung surface.
-Sometimes, the entire diaphragm and pericardium may also need to be removed.
+Sometimes, the whole diaphragm and pericardium may also need to be removed.
 This is called a radical or extended pleurectomy and decortication.

 • Pleurodesis: Lung fluid is drained, and chemicals or drugs are given to help cause scarring between the layers of the pleura.
 This scarring helps to stop the lung fluid from coming back.